Abandoned Cart Recovery: Strategies For Dropshipping

 What does this mean for you?
 You might want to consider offering a threshold discount to shoppers.
 Meaning when a customer spends more than the AOV of your site (for example, orders over $50) they qualify for free shipping.
 This is also a good way to nudge shoppers to spend more, so they can take advantage of the shipping deal.

-You could also offer free shipping all the time and make this a main selling point of your brand, but you’d have to bump up your pricing slightly to offset costs (see the linked blog post below for pricing strategies).
+You could also offer free shipping all the time and make this the main selling point of your brand, but you’d have to bump up your pricing slightly to offset costs (see the linked blog post below for pricing strategies).

-10. Create a Clear Refund and Return Process:
+10. Create a Clear Refund & Return Process

 By having a clear and practical refund policy clearly posted on your website, you’re adding peace of mind to your shopper’s experience.